colinbdclark/sf2-parser/README.md

-SoundFont 2 Parser
+SoundFont 2 (and 3) Parser
 ==================

-A library for parsing SoundFont (SF2) files in JavaScript.
+A library for parsing SoundFont (SF2, SF3) files in JavaScript.

 License and Credits
 -------------------